mtzfactory/nango/docs/docs/nango-sync/observability.md

 - Status
 - Error message (in case of failure)
 - Error stack trace (in case of failure)
-- Created & updated row counts (in case of success)
+- Added/updated/deleted/unchanged row counts (in case of success)
+- Page count
 - Attempts

 ## Inspect logs